VEZY/Biomass_evaluation_LiDAR/0-data/README.md

 ---

-For more details, please read the report of A. Bonnet (2021), and the code in `1-code`.
+For more details, please read the code in `1-code`.